jupyterhub/ldapauthenticator/README.md

 #### `LDAPAuthenticator.user_attribute`

-Only used with `lookup_dn=True`.
-Defines the attribute that stores a user's username in your directory.
+Only used with `lookup_dn=True` or with a configured `search_filter`.

+Together with `user_search_base`, this attribute will be searched to contain the username provided by the user in JupyterHub's login form.

 ```python
 # Active Directory